top of page

 Over the counter (OTC): Benzoyl peroxide 10% wash used in the shower.
 Make sure to wash off completely as it can bleach towels and clothing.
 Use on face, chest, and back.
 This wash works well with prescription topical antibiotics as it helps prevent bacterial resistance.

 Generally, I recommend a topical medication for use in the morning.
 Usually this is an antibiotic for the red bumps and pustules.
 This antibiotic kills normal irritating skin bacteria, but more importantly, some antibiotics have a direct effect on irritation, even when it is not from germs.
 Therefore, these medications must be used long-term and ongoing, rather than for the usual one-two weeks to cure an infection.
 In addition, the effect is slow in onset.
 Topical antibiotic clindamycin solution, lotion, or gel, is the most commonly used.
 It can be applied to the face, chest, and back.
-If you are also using a medication to unclog pores, just use the clindamycin on the face in the morning, and use the clindamycin on all other areas with acne twice per day (morning and night).
 Clindamycin is not absorbed very much through the skin, so even people with a history of bowel problems and C. diff are OK to use topical clindamycin.

 At night time, it is vital to use a topical medication to unclog the pores.
 These medications remove blackheads and whiteheads, which often turn into the "pus bumps."
-The most common medications used are tretinoin (Retin-A®), adapalene (Differin®) (over the counter), trifarotene (Aklief®) or tazarotene (Tazorac®).
+The most common medications used are tretinoin (Retin-A®), adapalene (Differin®) (over the counter), trifarotene (Aklief®), or tazarotene (Tazorac®).
 These are applied very, very sparingly at night.
 These not only strip dead skin cells from the pores, but also dead skin cells from the surface of the skin, making the skin more prone to drying, peeling, irritation, and sunburn.
 An oil-free, very strong (high SPF - sun protection factor - of 30 or higher) sunscreen should be applied each morning to any treated skin not covered by clothing.
 Cerave AM, SkinMedica Essential Defense - Everyday Clear, and La Roche Posay Antihelios are good choices for this.
 People using these medications should not get a facial wax for hair removal as it can cause significant irritation.
 Start by applying the medication every other night, or every third night with a pea sized amount to the whole face.
 If the skin becomes irritated, the frequency of application of the medication can be decreased even further and then gradually increased to daily use.
 Using a smaller amount of medication can help as well.
-You can also try applying a light moisturizer such as Cerave PM prior to applying the topical retinoid.
-These medications should not be used on the chest, back, arms, legs, or buttocks unless specifically instructed by the doctor.
+You can also try applying a light moisturizer such as SkinMedica HA5 Rejuvenating Hydrator prior to applying the topical retinoid and another layer of moisturizer such as Cerave PM or La Roche-Posay Toleraine Double Repair Moisturizer right after (a retinoid sandwich).

 Oral treatments